What is Zinc Carbonate?

 What is the use of zinc carbonate?

-It is usually used as a barrier against iron and steels which protects against dilapidation.
+It is usually used as a barrier against iron and steel which protects against dilapidation.
 Zinc carbonate can be used on materials, pigments for painting and agricultural stuff.
 This is also present in zinc anodes known as batteries used on appliances, television monitors and lighting.

 Is zinc carbonate acidic or basic?